CDE: The 8th Annual G Lynn Powell Lecture Series

 Diego Velásquez-Plata, DDS, MSD, graduated from the Pontificia Universidad Javeriana School of Dentistry in Colombia.
 He received an Ambassadorial Scholarship from The Rotary Foundation, which enabled him to complete his postdoctoral training in Prosthodontics and Dental Materials at Indiana University School of Dentistry, where he also earned a master’s degree in the science of Dentistry.
 He then completed a residency in Periodontics at The University of Texas Health Science Center at San Antonio.

 Dr. Velásquez-Plata works in private practice in Fenton, Michigan, and serves as an Adjunct Clinical Assistant Professor at the University of Michigan School of Dentistry.
 He is a Diplomate of the American Board of Periodontology and presently an Associate Editor of Clinical Advances in Periodontics.
-He is also a member of the peer review panel for the Journal of Periodontology and a consultant for The International Journal of Periodontics and Restorative Dentistry.
+He is also a member of the peer-review panel for the Journal of Periodontology and a consultant for the International Journal of Periodontics and Restorative Dentistry.

 Additionally, he is part of the Clinical Advisory Team at The Osteology Foundation, has authored several articles on prosthodontics, periodontics, microsurgery, and dental implant topics, and has given lectures nationally and internationally.
 Dr. Velásquez-Plata co-edited the book “Microsurgery in Periodontal and Implant Dentistry - Concepts and Applications.”
 He received the “Dr. and Mrs. Gerald M. Kramer Scholarship for Excellence” from the American Academy of Periodontology Foundation.
 His practice-based research has been recognized with the Clinical Research Award from the American Academy of Periodontology in 2017 and 2021.
 He is a past president of the Midwest Society of Periodontology, Michigan Periodontal Association, and the American Academy of Periodontology Foundation.